Jim Meskimen: Career

 He has appeared on major television programs; Friends, Fresh Prince of Bel Air, The Marvelous Mrs. Maisel, This is Us, SWAT, Hunters, NCIS, Parks & Recreation, Brooklyn Nine-Nine, Young Sheldon, The Big Bang Theory, to name but a few.

-Meskimen's character voices have been heard on a number of video games and animated shows including Star Trek: Resurgence, Marvel Avengers Assemble, Batman: Arkham Asylum, Teenage Mutant Ninja Turtles, Shaggy & Scooby-Doo Get a Clue!, Pinky and the Brain, Phineas and Ferb, Legend of Korra, Avatar: the Last Airbender,two reboots of ThunderCats and Five Nights At Freddy’s Secret of the Mimic.
+Meskimen's character voices have been heard on a number of video games and animated shows including Star Trek: Resurgence, Avengers Assemble, Batman: Arkham Asylum, Teenage Mutant Ninja Turtles, Shaggy & Scooby-Doo Get a Clue!, Pinky and the Brain, Phineas and Ferb, The Legend of Korra, and Avatar: The Last Airbender.
 He has voiced the Genie in Disney's Aladdin franchise since 2008.

-His viral hit, Shakespeare in Celebrity Voices, brought him global attention on YouTube and led to many opportunities, including performing on America’s Got Talent in 2013, where his improvised celebrity impressions at Radio City Music Hall earned him a standing ovation.
+His viral hit, Shakespeare in Celebrity Voices, brought him global attention on YouTube and led to many opportunities, including performing on America's Got Talent in 2013, where his improvised celebrity impressions at Radio City Music Hall earned him a standing ovation.

 He has performed his live one-man show, JIMPRESSIONS, in Hollywood, Australia and the U.K.

 In 2017, he wrote a screenplay for a short film, which became "Son to Son," and won festival awards.
 He starred in the short, with actor Nick Lane, with Taron Lexton directing.

 His performance as the troubled, opioid addict father in "Son to Son" garnered praise; the UK Film Review said: "Meskimen delivers a tragically believable character in a short space of time to great effect."

 He provided the voice of Colonel Harland Sanders for the KFC brand on radio, web and television ads for many years, starting in 2016.

 As an audiobook narrator, he has worked on hundreds of titles for all major publishers and received awards for his narration.

-Directing multi-cast audiobooks for Galaxy Audio was his full-time job from 2005 to 2009, when he worked as senior director to complete hundreds of hours of audio of the fiction work of American author and humanitarian L. Ron Hubbard.
+Directing multi-cast audiobooks for Galaxy Audio was his full-time job from 2005 to 2009, when he worked as senior director to complete hundreds of hours of audio of the fiction work of L. Ron Hubbard.

-The multi-cast production of "Battlefield Earth, a Saga of the Year 3000," which Jim directed and performed in, won an Audie Award in 2017.
+The multi-cast production of "Battlefield Earth, a Saga of the Year 3000," which Meskimen directed and performed in, won an Audie Award in 2017.

 He appeared on "America's Got Talent" as a celebrity impressionist in 2013 and as a finalist performed at Radio City Music Hall, NYC, receiving a standing ovation.

 Since 2020, he has played roles on television in Gaslit with Sean Penn and Julia Roberts, Hunters, and as the recurring character of Cary Hubbard in Apple TV+'s The Big Door Prize, opposite Chris O'Dowd.

 Personal life

 He lives in Los Angeles with his wife Tamra, who is a co-founder of The Acting Center, an acting school and performance venue in Sherman Oaks, California.
 They have one daughter, actress, singer and award-winning audio book narrator Taylor Meskimen.
-His mother is Emmy- and Golden Globe-nominated actress Marion Ross of "Happy Days."